Bill Beagle: Ohio Senate

 When incumbent Senator Tom Roberts resigned in 2009, former Representative Fred Strahorn was appointed to the Senate to replace him.
 While at first not considered vulnerable due to the presence of heavily Democratic Dayton, Republicans began to target Strahorn's seat as a potential pickup early in 2010.
 Beagle entered the race to try to oust him, and first faced a primary challenge from ultra-Conservative Joe Lemaster.
 He won by about 2,500 votes.
 Soon after, the strong Republican sentiment allowed for the seat to become contentious, and in the general election, Beagle was again successful, winning a close race against Strahorn by 1,700 votes.

 He was sworn into office for his first term on January 3, 2011, taking the oath of office from Justice Robert Cupp.
 Beagle easily won re-election in 2014 with 57% of the vote.

 Key legislation

-In 2018 he voted down the controversial "heartbeat bill" that would have defined the life of a fetus at the first sound of a heartbeat.
-Governor John Kasich had originally vetoed it.
+In 2018 he voted "no" to overriding Gov. Kasich's veto of the controversial "heartbeat bill" that would have defined the life of a fetus at the first sound of a heartbeat.
 The bill ultimately was passed in 2019, with a new governor vowing to sign it into law.